skorasaurus/carto-manual/carto_manual.md

     line-color: white;
 }
 ```
 first version is a little easier to read :)
-(And has been adopted by openstreetmap-carto led by andy allen, and ybon, math1985 agreed)
+(And has been adopted by openstreetmap-carto, osm's standard stylesheet)

 AJ Ashton -
 I don't really have a preference and will do either or both depending on the project and the data.
 But for OSM-Carto I think the no-repeat approach is a good fit, and it's good to have that kind of consistency on a collaborative project.

 ```